 An in-ground concrete pool costs an average of $55,000.

-If well-maintained, your pool can last up to 75 years.
+If well-maintained, your concrete pool can last up to 75 years.

 Concrete requires increased maintenance because it’s porous.

-It also comes with a long installation process because concrete must cure.
+The installation process is long because concrete must cure.

-Sometimes you get what you pay for—and that’s a very good thing.
+Sometimes you get what you pay for—and that’s a good thing when it comes to pools.
 Concrete pools aren’t wallet-friendly, but they’ll make a splash in your backyard with endless customization options and high durability.
-Still, there are some important things to consider before diving into an installation.
+Still, there are some important considerations before diving into an installation.
 Here’s everything you need to know.

 Before buying your new pool, consider the pros and cons of concrete swimming pools.
 You can construct a concrete pool with two types of concrete.
 Shotcrete is a wet mixture, and gunite is a dry mixture (you’ll often hear the latter type of pool referred to as a gunite pool rather than a concrete pool).
 These mixtures consist of the same three components: